 Norfolk’s children’s services are in a dire state.
 There’s no hiding from the fact they’ve been graded inadequate by inspectors and shown to be failing the most vulnerable, all when they are at most in need.
-A lack of leadership in our county for the past decade has shown itself to be one of the biggest challenges we face – a crisis that is giving young people, parents and carers little hope that things can change for the better.
-Combine that with the ageing idea of education being pushed down from a city elite in Westminster – we are seeing the disastrous result first hand; a distant and dwindling government alongside an increasingly desperate and powerless local authority.
+A lack of leadership in our county is one of the biggest challenges we face – but combined with an ageing idea of education being pushed down from a city elite in Westminster – we are seeing the disastrous result first hand; a distant and dwindling government alongside an increasingly desperate and powerless local authority and a crisis that is giving young people, parents and carers little hope that things can change for the better.

 Westminster needs to wise up to the problems facing communities like Norfolk

 It has become far too easy for our schools, teachers and pupils to become a convenient scapegoat for a systematic failure to make education work.